 Sure, but check for yourself whether the film is suitable for your kids, because we don’t make our selection with this in mind.
 We also organise Pluk MINI, an adventurous afternoon for children from 2 to 12 years old.
 On Sunday August 4 in Utrecht and on Sunday August 18 Pluk MINI takes place in Amsterdam.

 Where is Pluk de Nacht located?

 Ever since the very first edition in Amsterdam, Pluk de Nacht has taken place at the Stenen Hoofd, an old pier in the former harbour in the IJ river in Amsterdam-West.
-In Utrecht you can find us at a beautiful new location at the Nijverheidsweg 4.
+In Utrecht you can find us at the Nijverheidsweg 6.

 Where can I park my bike?

 There are bike racks on and around the festival site.
 Please do not park your bike outside of these racks and especially don’t leave it where it might block the festival entrance.